 To ensure the 2023-24 AGS presents an accurate picture of governance arrangements for the whole Council, each Director was required to complete a 'self-assessment', which provided details of the measures in place within their department to ensure conformance (or otherwise) with the seven core principles of the Local Code of Corporate Governance.
+Responses were accumulated to provide a high level overview found in the Annex.

 A senior officers group met on 8 May 2024 to review the compilation of the AGS.
-The group comprises:
+The group comprises